The railway from Orpington to Sevenoaks was completed in 1868 under the

 Dover Railway, known as the South Eastern and Chatham Railway or SECR).

-Much of the land belonged to Mr Waring of Chelsfield.
+Much of the land belonged to Mr Waring of Chelsfield and the station was

 In the late 1920s a footbridge